Troblecodings/TGDocument/markdown/07_deployment_view.md

 ## Template

 This part is about the [Template](https://github.com/Troblecodings/Template) repository.
 This repository should normally be used to create a new game project.
-However as there is currently a github bug that prevents the submodule template to work correctly.
-Hence we recommend to manually install the submodule and still use the project but reset the contents.
+However as there is currently a GitHub bug that prevents the submodule template to work correctly.
+Hence we recommend to manually install the submodule and still use the project, but reset the contents.
 A getting started page is currently being worked on.
 For a example on how that could look see TGTest.
 This system should produce a runnable with the same restrictions as the engine itself.

 ## TGTest